diasgsputra/loyalty-management/README.md

 npm run start

-Once the service started, the database table would be auto-generated But the data is still empty, please inject the data by running this file :
+Once the service started, the database table would be auto-generated But the data is still empty, please inject the data by running this file on your database editor such as heidiSQL or DBeaver:
 'loyalty_management_inject_data.sql'

 The host for local service is http://localhost:9002